What's Growin' On 6/24/06: Spiderwort! An Easy to Grow Flowering Perennial that Attracts Butterflies

 Pollinators also love spiderwort, and planting some is a great way to attract them to your garden.

-No plant is absolutely perfect, and there are a few things about spiderwort I must disclose.
+No plant is perfect, and there are a few things about spiderwort I should disclose.
 The first is that the plants are fairly tall and do tend to spread, often crowding and shading out surrounding plants.
 It would probably do best in a place of its own.
-When I do get around to moving the plants out of the mini greenhouse bed, I plan to relocate them somewhere where nothing else will grow.
-I'm betting they'll do just fine.

 And finally. . .